nch-igm/VarRNA/README.md

 ## B. BAM files

-Ensure consistency between the reference genome used for alignment and the pipeline’s reference.
+Ensure consistency between the reference genome used for alignment and the pipeline's reference.
 Update `config/config.yaml` (reference - fasta) to match the BAM file reference.

 ## Sample input file